dfm/untrendy/README.rst

 to find a robust estimate of the global trends of the time series and remove it.
-The default settings are tuned to work well for finding the "out-of-transit" trends in Kepler data but a detailed description of the options is given in `the documentation <http://dan.iel.fm/square>`_.
+The default settings are tuned to work well for finding the "out-of-transit" trends in Kepler data but a detailed description of the options is listed below.
 You can also just fit for the trends and get a callable representation of the trend:

 ::